livoras/stereojs/README.md

 		document.getElementById('heading2').innerHTML = todo.content // 'To complete a Hello World program'
 	})

 As shown above.
 Frame1 uses `stereo.broadcast` to trigger an event named  `todo`, and addon an object data.
 Frame2 listens to `todo` event by using `stereo.on` API.
-When frame1 broadcast a `todo` event, callback function in Frame2 will be executed, and you can get data sent by frame1 in callback function.
+When frame1 broadcasts a `todo` event, callback function in Frame2 will be executed, and you can get data sent by frame1 in callback function.

 ### stereo.off(EventName:String, callback:Function)
 The opposite of  `stereo.on`.
 You may want to stop listening to certain event, you can use this API.